ResoniteModding/BepisResoniteWrapper/README.md

 {
     public override void Load()
     {
+        // Subscribe to the OnEngineReady event
         ResoniteHooks.OnEngineReady += OnEngineReady;
     }

-    private void OnEngineReady(Engine engine)
+    private void OnEngineReady()
     {
-        // Your code here - engine is fully initialized }
+        // The Resonite engine is now fully initialized
+        // Safe to access FrooxEngine classes and functionality Log.LogInfo("Engine is ready!");
     }
+}
 ```

 ## Available Events

-- **`OnEngineReady`** - Fired when the Resonite engine has finished initialization and is ready for use
+- **`OnEngineReady`** - Fired when the Resonite engine has finished.
+  - No parameters - the engine instance can be accessed via `Engine.Current`

 ## For Library Contributors

-This library is designed to be extended with additional hooks and events as needed by the community.
-To add new hooks:
+To add new hooks to this library:

-1. Create a new hook class in the `Hooks/` folder
+1. Create a new hook class in the `BepisResoniteWrapper/Hooks/` folder
-2. Add the corresponding event to the `ResoniteHooks` class
+2. Add the corresponding event to the `ResoniteHooks` class in `Api.cs`
-3. Follow the existing pattern used in `EngineReadyHook.cs`
+3. Follow the pattern used in `EngineReadyHook.cs`:
+   - Use `[HarmonyPatchCategory]` attribute for organization
+   - Use `[HarmonyPatch]` to target the method to hook
+   - Implement Prefix/Postfix methods as needed
+   - Call the appropriate event from `ResoniteHooks`